 The next day, I was back in Toronto auditioning for the role, and had gotten it that evening.
 Soon after, I shot a few days of footage for Serendipity in Toronto (including at the Royal York Hotel, standing in for the Waldorf-Astoria), making me miss the beginning of Grade 3.
 (I think this was worthwhile.)

-Serendipity was scheduled to premiere in New York the same week as 9/11 (the premiere was cancelled).
-My parents and me attended an eerily empty Roy Thomson Hall gala screening at the 2001 Toronto International Film Festival with our neighbour Enza and a handful of other cast members.
+Serendipity was scheduled to premiere in New York the same week as 9/11 (the premiere was cancelled and postponed to October 3, for which we didn’t travel).
+My parents and me attended an eerily empty Roy Thomson Hall gala screening at the 2001 Toronto International Film Festival with our neighbour Enza and a handful of other cast.

 Here’s a 2009 demo reel of mine.

 I was represented at Noble Caplan Abrams from 2000 to 2010, working with Norbert Abrams for on-camera work and James Crammond for voice-over work.
 Denise Grant took three sets of headshots for me over the years and became a dear family friend in the process.

 Over the years, I benefitted greatly from the coaching and friendship of Marcia Bennett, Sunday Muse, and Dean Armstrong.
 I took courses with Deb Toffan, Anne Tait, Michael Caruana, Dee Dee Edelstein, Maggie Huculak, Steve Adams, Robert Kennedy, and Doug Nyback.